jimbateson/jamesbateson.co.uk/src/articles/using-the-next-js-image-component.md

 <Image src="{public dir}/images/my-image-src.jpg" alt="" width={600}  height={300} />
 ```

 Even with nothing style-opinionated like this, the image component will make sure the image you're delivering is optimised for the screen size of the user using `sizes`.
 You'll also get a webp version of the image if your browser supports it.
-By default, there's a .75 quality applied, meaning giving us some optimisation (this can be tweaked).
+By default, there's a .75 quality applied, giving us some optimisation (this can be tweaked).

 ## Styling